asushiye/java-learning/language/chapter-01-02/README.md

 public class Customer {

     private   String email;      // the class itself can access this java field.
-              String position;  // no modifier = package access modifier  class in the same package can access protected String name;      // class itself and subclass can access modifier public    String city;      // all class in same application can access
+    [package] String position;  // no modifier = package access modifier  class in the same package can access protected String name;      // class itself and subclass can access modifier public    String city;      // all class in same application can access